-The Center for Data Insights and Innovation (CDII) is statutorily mandated to produce an annual Complaint Data Report per California Health and Safety Code §130204.
+The Center for Data Insights and Innovation (CDII) is statutorily mandated to produce an annual Complaint Data Report according to California Health and Safety Code section 130204.
 The original reporting requirements to produce the state's first multi-departmental health care complaint report were tasked to the Office of the Patient Advocate (OPA) through legislation enacted in 2011 (AB 922) and amended through a 2014 budget trailer bill (SB 857).
-OPA's programs transitioned to CDII under the California Health and Human Services Agency after the enactment of AB 172 in October 2021.
+After enactment of AB 172 in October 2021, OPA's programs transitioned to CDII.

-CDII now is responsible for annually reporting health care complaint data and related consumer assistance information from four state entities - the Department of Managed Health Care (DMHC), Department of Health Care Services (DHCS), Department of Insurance (CDI), and Covered California (collectively called "reporting entities").
+CDII now is responsible for annually reporting health care complaint data and related consumer assistance information from four state entities - the Department of Managed Health Care (DMHC), Department of Health Care Services (DHCS), Department of Insurance (CDI), and the California Health Benefit Exchange (Covered California) - (collectively called "reporting entities").